Review · Other Supplements

 - Is Nervala a scam?

 - No. The product ships, the refund policy exists, and the company behind it has been in the supplement space since 2004.
-The fair question is not whether it delivers — it does — but whether the blend is worth $120 a month for your situation.
-The ingredients are real and commonly used for nerve support; the main gap is that the exact per-milligram doses are not posted.
+Calling it a scam confuses 'aggressively marketed with recurring billing' for 'doesn't deliver.'
+It delivers — the question is whether what's inside the bottle is worth $120 a month.